lrleon/samsung/README.md

 * unzip the samsung data in the directory of your preference
 * cd to UCI HAR Dataset directory
+1-.
+Run the script from shell

+    Rscript run_analysis.R

+2-.
+Or
 * Open a R repl in the above directory
 * On the R repl execute
   - source("run_analysis.R")